Noisy Analog Simulation¶

 This guide walks through an open-system analog simulation with the tensor jump method (TJM): build a Hamiltonian, attach a noise model, configure AnalogSimParams, and visualize time-resolved observables.

-For Gaussian (bell-curve) noise strengths and static disorder, see Realistic Noise Models.
+For log-normal disorder on strengths and static calibration spread, see Realistic Noise Models.
 For execution options (parallelism, progress bars), see Configuring the Simulator.
+To build Ising, Hubbard, Pauli-string, or hardware Hamiltonians, see Building Hamiltonians.

 1. Hamiltonian¶